 You can barely see websites without images.
 I don’t remember, I have seen one recently.
 Images not only beautify web pages but also help you make web pages more meaningful.
 This is why images are an integral part of almost all websites.
-While everyone faces the dire challenge of loading images quickly on webpages, they come with great SEO benefits as well.
-Today, we will dive deep into WordPress image SEO and give you detailed guidelines on how to optimize images for search engines.
+While everyone faces the dire challenge of loading images quickly on web pages, they come with great SEO benefits as well.
+Today, we will dive deep into image SEO and give you detailed guidelines on how to optimize images for search engines.

 While searching for anything on Google, you can filter your search results for the images.
 This is how important images are for search engines.
 If you know the right ways to optimize images on your website, you will have a fair chance to rank higher in SERPs.
 And image optimization is no game, it’s just the right way to use images on your website.

-What is WordPress Image SEO?
+What is Image SEO?

 Image SEO is all about the right ways you should serve images on your websites so that it gets easier for search engines to recognize the right images for search queries.
 From choosing images to resizing, compressing, and serving images with the right tags and formats, everything is a part of image SEO.

 Taking care of SEO for images in WordPress is easy.
-As the most popular CMS in the world, WordPress has its own way of handling images.
-So, that makes WordPress image SEO a thing.
+As the most popular CMS in the world, WordPress has its way of handling images.
+So, that makes image SEO a thing.
 To be more precise, WordPress image SEO is all about the ways WordPress helps you serve images on your site better.
 So, it’s more like a set of image optimization tips for WordPress sites.

 Why You Should Optimize Images

 The question is not why should you optimize images but the question is why shouldn’t you.
 The images that have not been taken care of properly pose a threat to site loading speed.
-In fact, images are one of the main reasons your website is not loading fast.
+Images are one of the main reasons your website is not loading fast.
 Google loves fast-loading websites.
 If your website does not load fast, you will not get your deserving place on SERPs.

 Image is one of the very important SEO ranking factors.
 A substantial percentage of organic traffic comes from image searches.
 Also, if you have an online store on WordPress, optimizing product images can help you boost eCommerce sales.
 No matter the type of website you have, it’s always important to optimize images.